 HJDIRECT was tested on two sets of problems.
-Test set A is drawn from problems in [13], and has been used previously in [15].
-Test set B is drawn from the CUTEr [8] testset and results exploiting partial separability appear in [16].
+Test set A is drawn from problems in [12], and has been used previously in [14].
+Test set B is drawn from the CUTEr [8] testset and results exploiting partial separability appear in [15].
 The problems in test set A are set up as black box functions and are not partially separable.
 These problems allow comparison with another method for non-smooth optimization.
-The algorithm in [16] is not provably convergent on non-smooth problems, nor it is not tested on such problems.
+The algorithm in [15] is not provably convergent on non-smooth problems.

 In their original forms, all of these test functions are sums of squares of the form with $\beta = 2$, and with the additional property that the optimal function value is zero.
 This latter detail allows us to modify these functions to get nonsmooth test functions with known global minimizers.
-Three versions of these test problems are used.
-A non-smooth version is obtained by using $\beta = 1$.
-These have multiple kinks, all of which pass through the solution point.
-The second versions use $\beta = 3/2$ yielding C^1 functions.
-These have discontinuous second derivatives at the solution points and elsewhere.
+Three types of test problems are used.
+A non-smooth set is obtained by using $\beta = 1$.
+These problems have multiple kinks, all of which pass through the solution point.
+The second set uses $\beta = 3/2$ yielding C^1 problems.
+These problems have discontinuous second derivatives at the solution points and elsewhere.
 The main effect of this is to exacerbate any ill-conditioning present in their $\beta = 2$ versions.
-The third versions use the form
+The third set of problems uses the form